 While the Recovery Zone Facility Bonds program offers direct opportunities for private real estate development, the Build America Bonds program and the RZEDB programs also have the potential to catalyze projects that involve private real estate development.
 We plan to send another update when the IRS issues further guidance regarding the Recovery Zone programs.

-In the meantime, you should review the matrix of information that summarizes these and other ARRA bond programs, which can be accessed here.
+In the meantime, you should review the matrix of information that summarizes these and other ARRA bond programs.